 This Prospectus constitutes a prospectus for the purposes of Article 3 of European Union (EU) Directive 2003/71/EC and any amendments thereto, including Directive 2010/73/EU, to the extent implemented in the relevant member state of the European Economic Area (the "Prospectus Directive") and has been prepared in accordance with Chapter 5.1 of the Dutch Financial Supervision Act (Wet op het financieel toezicht) and the rules promulgated thereunder (the "Dutch Financial Supervision Act").
-This Prospectus has been prepared solely in English but includes translations of the Summary in the Dutch, French and Portuguese languages.
+This Prospectus has been prepared solely in English but includes translations of the Summary in the Portuguese language.
 This Prospectus has been approved by and filed with the AFM.
-The approved prospectus will be notified by the AFM to the competent authorities in France, the Autorité des marchés financiers (the "AMF"), in Belgium, the Financial Services and Markets Authority (the "FSMA"), and in Portugal, the Comissão do Mercado de Valores Mobiliários (the "CMVM"), for passporting in accordance with Article 18 of the Prospectus Directive.
+The approved prospectus will be notified by the AFM to the competent authoritiy in Portugal, the Comissão do Mercado de Valores Mobiliários (the "CMVM"), for passporting in accordance with Article 18 of the Prospectus Directive.